 Course descriptions are available in the Academic Catalog.

 Individuals with skills and knowledge in narrative health approaches will support the continued projected growth of healthcare occupations in the U.S. The Bureau of Labor and Statistics projects healthcare occupations to grow 14% 2018 to 2028, much faster than the average for all occupations.
 Healthcare occupations are projected to add more jobs than any other occupational groups in the U.S. This program supports the narrative competence professional standards of a wide range of licensed healthcare professions.
 Narrative health is also aligned with the growing trend toward integrative approaches and holism in health and wellness.
 The National Health Interview Survey indicates 59 million Americans spend $30.2 billion per year out-of-pocket for integrative health practices, and 33.2% of U.S. adults use integrative health practices.
-View more about career opportunities.

 For trimester start and end dates, see the Academic Calendar.

 The schedule for students starting the program in the fall 2020 trimester is shown below.
-Contact the Admissions Office for the dates of the intensive on-campus weekends at the start and end of the program.

 |Trimester of Entry:||Fall|